conda-incubator/conda-store/docusaurus-docs/community/design/user-personas.md

     - Team leader sets it up for everyone
 - Onboarding:
     - A team member gives them a walkthrough
-    - Documented Tutorials
+    - Documented tutorials
     - Intuitiveness of the UI
 - General Use:
-    - Env creation from GUI, YAML, Lockfile
+    - Environment creation from GUI, YAML, Lockfile
     - Version control
-    - Using the env in Jupyter Notebook (local / cloud)
+    - Using the environment in Jupyter Notebook (local / cloud)
     - Ability to use any package/version out there
     - Access to special conda channels
-    - Envs for GPU-powered data analysis and modelling
+    - Environments for GPU-powered data analysis and modelling
 - Collaboration:
-    - Share env with colleagues with a URL (Part of 1-2 shared namespaces)
+    - Share environment with colleagues with a URL (Part of 1-2 shared namespaces)
-    - Fork/Copy envs between namespaces
+    - Fork/Copy environments between namespaces
     - Download artifacts like docker images for use in other (prod?) machines
 - Troubleshooting:
     - Understand errors through the error message displayed
     - Look at conda-store’s documentation & GH issues/discussions, search for the error
     - Contact team-members or internal support
-    - Open an issue/discussion on GH
+    - Open an issue/discussion on GitHub

 #### Pain points or biggest challenges

-- Environments need to be compliant with company standards, for example: approved conda channels and approved package versions
+- Environments need to be compliant with company standards, for example, approved conda channels and approved package versions
-- Build envs with libraries from internal mirrors
+- Build environments with libraries from internal mirrors
 - Ensure stable environments that are quickly reproducible by colleagues and can be used by Ops teams for deployment (often on similar machines and operating-systems)

 #### Core needs

-- Intuitive and fast env creation & sharing
+- Intuitive and fast environment creation & sharing
 - Promise of stability, security, and compliance

 ### User: Dani